manuelbassani/teched2025-XP264/exercises/exT3/README.md

 ```

-2. Install _jq_ for being able to easily parse the JSON response from the target system
+2. Install _jq_ tool for being able to easily parse the JSON response from the target system

 Command:
 ```